Jennifer Piepszak: Early life

 Piepszak graduated with a Bachelor of Science degree from Fairfield University.

 Career

 Piepszak joined JPMorgan Chase in 1994.
 During her first 17 years she worked in the Corporate & Investment Bank, where she served as chief financial officer (CFO) for mortgage banking, CFO for the Investment Bank Credit Portfolio and Controller for Global Equities and Prime Services.

 From 2015 to 2017 Piepszak was the CEO of Business Banking.
 From 2017 to 2019, Piepszak was the CEO of Chase Card Services, covering small business, consumer and commercial card businesses.
 In 2019, Piepszak was named CFO of JPMorgan Chase & Co., succeeding Marianne Lake.
+In 2021, Piepszak and Lake were both named heads of the consumer and community bank.